-"Jesus is Coming - Look Busy!" - Mat 24:36-44 - Advent I - Dec 2,2007
+"Surprise Gift!" - Mat 24:36-44 - Advent I - Nov 28, 2010

-The snow we got this weekend certainly helps to build that sense of Christmas, doesn't it?
-Congratulations to those of you who braved the wintry conditions to make it here this morning!
-It's only the second day of December, but already lights are up, store decorations are in place, some radio stations are already playing Christmas carols.
-It seems to me like we're peaking a bit early - can you imagine being a young parent today trying to deal with keeping the kids revved up for a whole month?
+The snow we briefly had this week certainly helped to build a sense of Christmas, didn't it?
+Although it is still November, already lights are up, store decorations are in place, some radio stations are already playing Christmas carols.
+I wonder if we're peaking a bit early - can you sympathize with the young parents today trying to deal with keeping the kids revved up for a whole month?
 Can you imagine dealing with the kids if you manage to keep them revved up that long?!